dmstats(8) — Linux manual page

 --foreground

-foreground.
-The daemon will not fork into the background,
+ground.
+The daemon will not fork into the background, and

 --groupid id